mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

 Interesting flags that you can add:

  - `nopython`: Forces all the code to be compiled.
 If there is a problem, a exception is raised.
-Recommended to alwyas have it set to `True`.
+Recommended to always have it set to `True`.
  - `parallel`: It will analyze the code, optimize and parallelize (multithread) if possible.
-    You can also use `prange` instead of `range` to explicitely indicate parallel loops.
+    You can also use `prange` instead of `range` to explicitly indicate parallel loops.
     Recommended its use when data is more than 1KB at least.
 More information explained in next section.
  - `fastmath`: Sacrifice accuracy in exchange of speed